RESOURCE LIBRARY

 SECURITY CREDENTIAL (badge):

 During competition week there will be times when it is mandatory to have a security badge/credential.
-They are mandatory to attend events where the Candidates are involved (Talent rehearsals, after-interview meeting, and Visitations after each prelim as a few examples.
+They are neccesary to attend events where the Candidates are involved (Talent rehearsals, after-interview meeting, and Visitations after each prelim are a few examples).
 Each credential will identify the wearer with their name of the local organization, university, or title of the candidate they are supporting.
 It will also identify the wearers relationship to the candidate (parent, family, director, or friend).
 This is a nice keepsake.

 During competition week there will be times when it is mandatory to have a security badge/credential.
-They are mandatory to attend events where the Candidates are involved (Talent rehearsals, after-interview meeting, and Visitations after each prelim as a few examples.
+They are neccesary to attend events where the Candidates are involved (Talent rehearsals, after-interview meeting, and Visitations after each prelim are a few examples).
 Each credential will identify the wearer with their name of the local organization, university, or title of the candidate they are supporting.
 It will also identify the wearers relationship to the candidate (parent, family, director, or friend).
 This is a nice keepsake.

 - Elevator Speech